-Under the Simon Property Group, L.P.
-1998 Stock Incentive Plan, or the Plan, on April 1, 2010 the Compensation Committee of the Board awarded 1,449 restricted shares of Simon Property common stock to employees at a fair market value of \$85.01 per share, and made a special award of 113,403 shares of restricted stock of Simon Property to employees on March 16, 2010 at a fair market value of \$84.18 per share.
-On May 6, 2010, Simon Property's non-employee Directors were awarded 8,137 shares of restricted stock of Simon Property under this plan at a fair market value of \$84.88 per share.
+The Compensation Committee of our Board of Directors, or the Board, awarded 1,449 shares of restricted stock as part of the 2008 stock incentive program created under The Simon Property Group, L.P.
+1998 Stock Incentive Plan, or the Plan, to employees on April 1, 2010 at a fair market value of \$85.01 per share, and a special award of 113,403 on March 16, 2010 at a fair market value of \$84.18 per share.
+On May 6, 2010, our non-employee Directors were awarded 8,137 shares of restricted stock under the Plan at a fair market value of \$84.88 per share.
 The fair market value of the restricted stock awarded on March 16 and April 1, 2010 is being recognized as expense over the four-year vesting service period.
 The fair market value of the restricted stock awarded on May 6, 2010 is being recognized as expense over a one-year vesting service period.
-In accordance with our partnership agreement, we issued an equal number of units to Simon Property.
+We issued shares held in treasury to make the awards.

-On March 16, 2010, the Compensation Committee of the Board approved a Long-Term Incentive Performance Program, or LTIP Program, for certain of our senior executive officers.
-Awards under the LTIP Program take the form of LTIP Units, a form of limited partnership interest issued by us.
-Awarded LTIP Units will be forfeited, in whole or in part, depending on the extent to which Simon Property's total stockholder return, or TSR, as defined, over the performance period exceeds certain performance targets.
-During the performance period, participants are entitled to receive 10% of the regular quarterly distributions paid per unit.
-As a result, we account for these LTIP awards as participating securities under the two-class method of computing earnings per unit.
-Awarded LTIP Units will be considered earned depending upon the extent to which the applicable TSR benchmarks are achieved during the performance period and, once earned, will become the equivalent of units after a two year service-based vesting period, beginning after the end of the performance period.
-Units are exchangeable for shares of Simon Property's common stock on a one-for-one basis, or cash, as selected by Simon Property.
+On March 16, 2010, the Compensation Committee of our Board approved a Long-Term Incentive Performance Program, or LTIP Program, for certain of our senior executive officers.
+Awards under the LTIP Program take the form of LTIP Units, a form of limited partnership interest issued by the Operating Partnership.
+Awarded LTIP Units will be forfeited, in whole or in part, depending on the extent to which our total stockholder return, or TSR, as defined, over the performance period exceeds certain performance targets.
+During the performance period, participants are entitled to receive 10% of the regular quarterly distributions paid on a unit of the Operating Partnership.
+As a result, we account for these LTIP awards as participating securities under the two-class method of computing earnings per share.
+Awarded LTIP Units will be considered earned depending upon the extent to which the applicable TSR benchmarks are achieved during the performance period and, once earned, will become the equivalent of units of limited partnership interest of the Operating Partnership after a two year service-based vesting period, beginning after the end of the performance period.
+Units are exchangeable for shares of our common stock on a one-forone basis, or cash, as selected by us.